-The AMD AthlonTM 64 desktop processor is based on AMD's 64-bit architecture, which represents the landmark introduction of the industry's first x86-64 technology.
-This processor provides a dramatic leap forward in compatibility, performance, investment protection, and reduced total cost of ownership and development.
+The AMD Athlon[TM] 64FX and Athlon[TM] 64 desktop processors are based on AMD's 64-bit and 32-bit architecture, which represents the landmark introduction of the industry's first x86-64 technology.
+These processors provide a dramatic leap forward in compatibility, performance, investment protection, and reduced total cost of ownership and development.
+See page 2-6.